FAIRmat-NFDI/nyaml/README.md

 # nyaml Tool for NeXus
-The `nyaml` tool is a Python package that provides a command line interface for converting NeXus application definitions or base classes from `yaml` file format into the `nxdl.xml` file format and vice-versa.
+The `nyaml` tool is a Python package that provides a command line interface for converting NeXus application definitions or base classes from YAML file format into the `nxdl.xml` file format and vice-versa.
 The converter can be called by the command `nyaml2nxdl`.

 You can find the full documentation of the tool [here](https://fairmat-nfdi.github.io/nyaml/)